 Faculty and students affiliated with this lab study the impacts of global environmental change — land-use/land-cover change and climate change — on the structure and function of terrestrial ecosystems in spatially heterogeneous landscapes.

-The laboratory develops mathematical models and computer simulations to assess the impacts of anthropogenic stressors on environmental and ecological systems.
-Research topics include linking environmental models to remote sensing and GIS for landscape and regional dynamics, studying how global change affects tropical ecosystems, and integrating modeling with optical sensors and data acquisition electronics.
+The lab develops mathematical models and computer simulations to assess the impacts of anthropogenic stressors on environmental and ecological systems.
+Research topics include linking environmental models to remote sensing and GIS for landscape and regional dynamics, studying how global change affects ecosystems, and integrating modeling with optical and microwave sensors and data acquisition electronics.

-You’ll need to meet the admission requirements for the Toulouse Graduate School® and provide the following materials in your admission application:
+You'll need to meet the admission requirements for the graduate school and provide the following materials in your admission application:

-Admission to the program is based on a holistic review of your qualifications.
+Program admission is based on a holistic review of your qualifications.
 More detailed admission information is available at our website.
-Graduate school admission requirements are outlined at the Graduate School website and in the catalog.
+Graduate school admission requirements are outlined at the graduate school website and in our catalog.

 The GIS certificate program provides the conceptual understanding and technical proficiency necessary to apply GIS in various settings.
 Fifteen credit hours of course work are required to earn the certificate.